FilipAgert/micmac/README.md

 - `<beta4>`: Hexadecapole deformation of nucleus (optional, defaults to 0)

 This outputs the shell correction to console for the provided nucleus.
+## Settings and parameters
+In the file src/settings.f90 the settings for the shell model can be found.
+These are the physical parameters such as potential depth, or the technical parameters, such as `N_max` for the maximum harmonic oscillator shell to include in the states.
+From all the states up to `N_max` in the axially deformed harmonic oscillator, we pick the lowest energy states to include in the diagonalisation.
+The number of states to include is decided by the parameters `num_p_states` and `num_n_states`.
 ## TODO
 ### Microscopic
 - Verify single particle levels to verify it's implemented correctly.